Understanding the pH Scale: A Milady Standard for Cosmetology

 The pH Scale and the Skin

-Our skin possesses a slightly acidic acid mantle, typically ranging from pH 4.5 to 5.5.
+Our skin possesses a slightly acidic acid mantle, typically ranging from pH 4.5.
+Think about it: the acid mantle acts as a barrier against harmful bacteria, fungi, and irritants, preventing infections and maintaining hydration.
 This protective layer is crucial for maintaining skin health.
-The acid mantle acts as a barrier against harmful bacteria, fungi, and irritants, preventing infections and maintaining hydration.
+Think about it: 5 to 5.
 It also plays a role in skin cell regeneration and overall skin integrity.

 Using products with a highly alkaline pH can disrupt the acid mantle, leading to various skin problems.
 These problems might include: